6. User Management in Jenkins with Role-Based Access Control (RBAC)

 For example, assign the

-to give full access or assignuser
+adminrole to the userramto give full access or assignuserrole for limited access.

 Login with User ram